CheeseLad/fotosoc/README.md

 - Nginx
 - Docker
 - [Clubs & Socs API](https://github.com/CheeseLad/clubsandsocs-api)
-- Stripe API

 ## Website Content & Features:
 - Society information, contact details & social media accounts list
 - User auth, account creation for members to make their own personal photography portfolio
 - Easily update the website's gallery using a form that is restricted to specific users
-- Store page powered by the Stripe API to allow members to purchase merch and photo books
 - Automated event information from my custom [Clubs & Socs API](https://github.com/CheeseLad/clubsandsocs-api)
 - Testimonials from members and photo of the week display
 - View the slides from previous Fotosoc workshops